 SAP Portal offers a new SAPUI5 iView template to integate SAP UI5 based applications into the portal.

-Customer who are leveraging SAP's UI libraries (UI Development Toolkit for HTML5 Developer Center) should also review the following notes for further information:
+Customer who are leveraging SAP's UI libraries (SAPUI5 Developer Center) should also review the following notes for further information:

 - 1708020 - Support of UI5 based on ABAP applications in the portal